pulumi/docs/content/docs/intro/console/collaboration/project-and-stack-management.md

 ![Stack outputs and configuration](/images/docs/reference/service/organization-stacks.png)

 The **Projects** tab displays a card-based view of your stacks with relevant details including the project name and description, language, stack name, last update information, and resource count.
 This example shows an organization backed by GitHub and sorts the stacks by their GitHub repositories.
-By default, stacks are grouped by [project]({{< relref "/docs/intro/concepts/project" >}}) but you may group them by [tag]({{< relref "/docs/intro/concepts/stack#stack-tags" >}}).
-Select the stack name to drill into a specific stack.
+By default, stacks are grouped by [project]({{< relref "/docs/intro/concepts/project" >}}), but you may group them by [tag]({{< relref "/docs/intro/concepts/stack#stack-tags" >}}).
+Select the stack name to get more details on a specific stack.

 ### Viewing a specific stack